facebookresearch/demucs/README.md

 ## Training Demucs and evaluating on the MusDB dataset

-If you want to train Demucs from scrath, you will need a copy of the MusDB dataset.
+If you want to train Demucs from scratch, you will need a copy of the MusDB dataset.
 It can be obtained on the [MusDB website][musdb].
 To start training on a single GPU or CPU, use:
 ```bash